Adinkra symbols: History

+There are other hypothesis and oral traditions for the origin of Adinkra cloth and its name, such as it originating in Denkyira, though these have not been disproven they all have their respective issues and the exact origin of Adinkra cloth is not something that is clear.

 The oldest surviving adinkra cloth was made in 1817.
 The cloth features 15 stamped symbols, including nsroma (stars), dono ntoasuo (double Dono drums), and diamonds.
 The patterns were printed using carved calabash stamps and a vegetable-based dye.
 It has resided in the British Museum since 1818, when it was donated by Thomas E. Bowdich.

 The next oldest piece of adinkra textile was sent in 1825 from the Elmina Castle to the royal cabinet of curiosities in The Hague, in response to an assignment from Major Friedrich Last, who was appointed temporary Commander of Dutch Gold Coast.
 He had the cloth commissioned from the Fante paramount chief of Elmina for William I of the Netherlands, which would explain why the coat of arms of the Netherlands is in the centre.
 The other motifs are typical of the older adinkras.
 It is now on display in the National Museum of Ethnology in Leiden.

-In November 2020, a school board in York, Pennsylvania, banned "a children's coloring book that featured African Adrinkra [sic] symbols found in fabrics, logos and pottery."
+In November 2020, a school board in York, Pennsylvania, banned "a children's colouring book that featured African Adrinkra [sic] symbols found in fabrics, logos and pottery."
 The decision was subsequently overturned.